How to Diversify Your Crypto Portfolio and Limit Risk

 Last but not least, bear in mind that some governments have either imposed limits or outright prohibited cryptocurrency operations.
 Avoid investing in crypto projects where it is prohibited, and focus on places where crypto innovation is encouraged and therefore expanding.

-Diversify by industry
+Diversify by Industry

 You can also diversify by owning cryptocurrencies and their respective blockchains that are used in various industries or sectors.
+Consider investing in different sectors within the cryptocurrency market, such as decentralized finance (DeFi), non-fungible tokens (NFTs), and payment networks.

 Industrial uptake of blockchain technology, the technical foundation of crypto, has been swift, with the benefits of blockchain being realized by companies in a wide range of industries, including automotive, banking and financial services, government, healthcare and life sciences, insurance, media and entertainment, retail and consumer goods, and telecommunications, among others.
 The use of cryptocurrency in the gaming industry has exploded.
 Additionally, more and more users are trading digital assets on a global virtual marketplace.